lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 func fetchResults(from endpoint: URL, transferringTo device: Device, compressed: Bool, completionHandler: (() -> ())?) –> [Data]
 ```

-The latter example has a string that might be too long for some of dislays when rendered within an IDE's code area.
+The latter example has a string that might be too long for some displays when rendered within an IDE's code area.

 **Custom operators**

-Operator implementing functions have a standard space between the implemented operator name and the left parens.
+Operator implementing functions have a standard space between the implemented operator's name and the left parens.

 **Do**: